tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_5.md

 I fight back with a raw, animalistic energy, but the creature's weight is crushing, its ferocity undiminished.

+The creature atop of me snarls, its breath a fetid gale.
+I feel its talons tear through my defenses, drawing closer to my throat.

 I catch a glimpse of my fellow officer, Dan Tso, going down next to me, his throat torn open by teeth that gleam in the moonlight.
 The night is filled with the sounds of combat, a chorus of terror that chills the soul.

-The creature atop me snarls, its breath a fetid gale.
-I feel its talons tear through my defenses, drawing closer to my throat.
-In that moment, the horror is complete, the realization that we are not the hunters here; we are prey, overwhelmed by a darkness that has no name.
+That'll my fate too if I don't act fast.

 As the skinwalker's talons inch toward my throat, its foul breath hot upon my face, a desperate clarity pierces my panic.
 My hand, slick with my own blood, gropes for the sidearm holstered at my waist.
 I manage to wrap my fingers around the grip, the familiar cold metal a lifeline in this bloodbath.
 With a primal scream that tears at my vocal cords, I shove the barrel against the creature's underbelly and pull the trigger.